csc302-spring-2021/proj-DaTeam/docs/phase2/product.md

 ## Technical Highlights

-- **TODO:** Technical highlights: interesting bugs, challenges, lessons learned, observations, etc.
+> Technical highlights: interesting bugs, challenges, lessons learned, observations, etc.

 - **Solution:** Custom ORM for mapping domain models (represented as JavaScript objects) to SQL queries
 - **Observation:** database interaction in tests is hard to work with, [we discussed a couple different approaches](https://github.com/csc302-spring-2021/proj-DaTeam/pull/99#issuecomment-785388981), and settled on mocking out database access layer for unit tests and maybe writing a small number of full-scale End-to-end tests that spin up the full app, including a real database